 That year I raced every weekend, learnt French, won a race and stepped onto the podium with the team at a French Grand Prix event.
 The beginning of my pro career also proved to be the end.
 I’d spent far too much time crossing France every week in the back of a Peugeot 806 and I realised that I lacked the killer instinct needed to make a living in triathlon.

 I worked in Germany for 2 years before moving back to France in 1999.
-Racing for Rouen Triathlon I won a regional title and the team gained promotion to the FGP Division 1.
-After 4 years in Beirut and 2 in Bangkok we settled in Strasbourg in 2006.
-In 2017 I'm psyched to train and race more more in short triathlons for ASPTT Strasbourg and Berkshire Tri Squad.
+Racing for Rouen Triathlon I won a regional title (photo above) and the team gained promotion to the FGP Division 1.
+I worked part-time and trained a lot; alongside some of the biggest names in French triathlon back then.
+Christophe Bouquet, Frankie Batallier, Stephane Becue and Florian Balluais.